Charlie-Buxton/TTT2_GMod_Role_Bigfoot/README.md

 Bigfoot begins the round disguised as an ordinary Innocent.
 The first time they are killed, they return as a stronger but feral version of themselves: unable to speak, unable to use normal weapons, and only able to call out for help with a positional sound.

-## The Game in Plain English

-[Garry's Mod](https://store.steampowered.com/app/4000/Garrys_Mod/) is a sandbox game that supports community-made game modes and addons.
-One of those game modes is **Trouble in Terrorist Town (TTT)**, a multiplayer social-deduction game:

-- Most players are **Innocents** trying to survive.
-- A smaller hidden group are **Traitors** trying to eliminate everyone else.
-- Players must work out who they can trust before the Traitors win.

 [TTT2](https://github.com/TTT-2/TTT2) expands TTT with a framework for custom roles, equipment, settings, and win conditions.
 This repository adds one of those roles.

 ## What Bigfoot Does